-Being actively interested in the fundamental reform of the Russian Civil Code, Dmitry was involved in creation of a new version of the Code as a member of the Non-Profit Partnership for Advancement of Corporate Law and as a member of the Presidential Task force to create an international financial centre in Moscow.
+Being actively interested in the fundamental reform of the Russian Civil Code, Dmitry was involved in creation of a new version of the Code as a member of the Non-Profit Partnership for Advancement of Corporate Law and as an active member of the Presidential Task force to create an international financial centre in Moscow.

 Dmitry played key roles in such landmark deals as: